boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-analysis.md

 NRLP does not restrict the deployment options as providers can deploy distributed or centralized DHCP servers, use relays, enable NRLP RA in access routers, etc. Similar to other network configuration purposes, NRLP has the following capabilities:

 * Support cascaded environments.
-The throuput advice can even be correlated with local conditions or policies as shown, e.g., in {{ac-casc}}.
+The throughput advice can even be correlated with local conditions or policies as shown, e.g., in {{ac-casc}}.
 * Path coupled signaling
 * Path decoupled signaling